twsswt/theatre_ag/README.md

 ## Overview

+Theatre_Ag is a workflow oriented agent based simulation environment.
+Theatre_Ag is designed to enable experimenters to specify readable workflows directly as collections of related methods organised into Plain Old Python Classes that are executed by the agents in the simulation.
+All other simulation machinery (critically task duration and clock synchronization is handled internally by the simulation environment.

-### Terminology
+## Terminology

 Theatre_Ag follows a theatrical metaphor for its API and Architecture.
 Core concepts in Theatre_Ag are:

- * **Clock** All activity in a Theatre_Ag simulation is executed with respect to a clock object that issues clock ticks up to a specified limit.
+ * **Clock:** All activity in a Theatre_Ag simulation is executed with respect to a clock object that issues clock ticks up to a specified limit.

- * **Actor** A software agent with it's own thread of control.
+ * **Actor:** A software agent with it's own thread of control.
 Actor execution of activity is regulated by the ticks of clock.

- * **Scene** The problem domain 'physics' of the simulation environment.
+ * **Scene:** The problem domain 'physics' of the simulation environment.
 Actors manipulate the setting when they execute workflows.

- * **Workflow** Task specifications implemented as Plain Old Python Classes.
+ * **Workflow:** Task specifications implemented as Plain Old Python Classes.
 Workflows describe the sequence of work items and decisions taken by actors when the workflow is executed and any state that is maintained during execution, allowing actors to influence the shared environment of a problem domain.
    Workflows can also be annotated with the costs of performing individual work items.

- * **Task** An instantiation of a workflow, comprising task meta data and an instance of workflow.
+ * **Task:** An instantiation of a workflow, comprising task meta data and an instance of workflow.
 Individual tasks can be stateful and are permitted

- * **Cast** A collection of actors who will collaborate in a Theatre_Ag simulation.
+ * **Cast:** A collection of actors who will collaborate in a Theatre_Ag simulation.

- * **Episode** The specification of a cast of actors, and initial starting conditions (directions) that the cast will improvise from.
+ * **Episode:** The specification of a cast of actors, and initial starting conditions (directions) that the cast will improvise from.

-### Timing Model
+## Timing Model

 The timing model in Theatre_Ag was designed with the simulation of socio-technical systems in mind.
 The timing model is designed to represent the observation of time with respect to the precision of a clock's tick.
 The unit of a clock tick